abu-al-hol/Mountainland_Ski/README.md

 # Mountainland Ski Retail Analytics Warehouse

 > A synthetic retail analytics ecosystem built with Python, Streamlit, SQLite, SQL, and BigQuery concepts.
+The data created is a generally realistic amalgamation of market data and sales data.
+If they wanted to grow data and business acumen, companies like Circana/IRI & Nielsen would make sample market data available to students.
+In an absence of data, only simulation remains.

 Created for:
 - Mountainland Technical College students